 No compromise on your core commission structure

-It's never a good idea to tinker with your core commission structure in the middle of the year.
-One of the best things about SPIFFs is that you don't need to restructure or tamper with your existing commission plan.
+It's never a good idea to tinker with your core commission or incentive structure in the middle of the year.
+One of the best things about SPIFFs is that you don't need to restructure or tamper with your existing commission or incentive plan.

 These are just some of the reasons that make SPIFFs great.
 As your company grows and you face new challenges, rest assured you will find new and inventive ways to use spiffs.